 A business plan is a very important and strategic tool for entrepreneurs.
 A good business plan not only helps entrepreneurs focus on the specific steps necessary for them to make business ideas succeed, but it also helps them to achieve short-term and long-term objectives.
 Benjamin Franklin once said, "If you fail to plan, you are planning to fail."
 (Benjamin Franklin).

-While a business plan is essential to entrepreneurship, not every entrepreneur sees the need for one.
+While a business plan is essential whether you start a Limited Liability Company (LLC) or a simple sole proprietorship, not every entrepreneur sees the need for one.
 Many are reluctant to have their plan written down and there are numerous articles online claiming that the business plan is dead or irrelevant.
 Of course, not everyone agrees with that.
 A large number of business funding experts support the idea that having a good business plan is not enough.
 Even excellent business ideas can be useless if you cannot formulate, execute and implement a strategic plan to make your business idea work.
 If you are looking to raise funds from institutional investors and lenders, keep in mind that having a good business plan is extremely valuable.
 You should aim to have a well-documented plan that speaks for itself.
 It needs to be clear and easy to read and understand.

 Before writing a business plan, it is important to consider two important factors: